Asian shares reverse losses, capped before Fed meeting

-TOKYO Asian shares struggled to extend gains after reversing early losses on Monday as investors hunkered down before the U.S. Federal Reserve meeting's outcome later this week, and maybe some long-awaited clarity on its intentions for monetary stimulus.
+TOKYO Asian shares recouped early losses on Monday but prices were capped as investors settled in to wait for the U.S. Federal Reserve meeting outcome later in the week - and some long-awaited clarity on its intentions for monetary stimulus.

 Uncertainty over the Fed's future policy course has triggered a sharp sell-off in broad risk assets over the past few weeks, offering dip buying levels for some Asian equities.

-MSCI's broadest index of Asia-Pacific shares outside Japan erased earlier losses to rise 0.3 percent.
-It tumbled to its lowest since September on Thursday.

-European stocks look set to start in tight ranges, with financial spreadbetters predicting London's FTSE 100, Paris's CAC-40 and Frankfurt's DAX will open between a 0.2 percent rise and a 0.2 percent drop.

-A 0.4 percent rise in U.S. stock futures signalled a more solid Wall Street start, after U.S. stocks fell on Friday for its third negative week in four despite data showing the U.S. economic recovery was still not strong enough to warrant an imminent change in the Fed's current position.
+Wall Street fell on Friday for its third negative week in four as investors took profits from recent gains, while data showed the U.S. economic recovery was still not strong enough to warrant an imminent change in the Fed's current position.

-Hong Kong shares rose 1.2 percent as buyers emerged in search of short-term gains after shares fell the past five weeks.
-Shanghai shares inched up 0.1 percent but were weighed by cash rates which stayed tight on worries the central bank will not inject funds into the interbank market.

-"The fast money is rolling into the defensive Hong Kong large caps that have been hit quite badly by the QE tapering talk in the last few weeks," said Steven Lam, an analyst with Karl Thomson Securities.
+"Market players both domestic and overseas are taking a wait-and-see stance," said Kim Young-il, a market analyst at Daishin Securities, of South Korean shares which traded nearly flat but hovered near a seven-month low hit last week.

+"The market at its current level, however, has limited room for further downward moves.
+Valuations are cheap," Kim added.

+MSCI's broadest index of Asia-Pacific shares outside Japan erased earlier losses to rise 0.5 percent.
+It advanced 1.6 percent on Friday for its best daily gain since January 2, but ended the week down 1.3 percent after tumbling to its lowest since September on Thursday.

-Australian shares regained positive territory to inch up 0.1 percent from a 1 percent drop earlier in the day.
+Australian shares regained positive territory to rise 0.4 percent from a 1 percent drop earlier in the session.
 They posted their biggest one-day rise in 18 months on Friday.

-Still, investors remained wary ahead of the Fed policy meeting over Tuesday and Wednesday, where the central bank may reiterate its commitment to a massive bond-buying programme for now, but may also hint at tapering stimulus as long as the economy is showing some improvement.
+Still, investors remained wary ahead of the Fed policy meeting over Tuesday and Wednesday, where the central bank may conceivably taper its massive bond-buying programme as long as the economy is showing some improvement.

 The U.S. economy may not be picking up much steam but it was also not facing deflationary pressure, with the producer price index up 0.5 percent last month, above a 0.1 percent gain forecast.